Django Rate Limit Configuration

 return bool(allowed), count

 Optimize serialization overhead by using decode_responses=True and pre-register Lua scripts via SCRIPT LOAD during deployment.
-For comprehensive TTL management, cache stampede prevention, and sub-millisecond latency tuning, refer to the Django Cache Framework for Rate Counting documentation.
+For comprehensive TTL management and cache stampede prevention, use EVALSHA to avoid re-sending the script body on every call, and configure maxmemory-policy volatile-ttl to prioritize eviction of rate limit keys over other cached data.

 Client Interceptors & Frontend Coordination Workflows